joshuathayer/mit-6.885-spring2019-problem-sets/README.md

 You should be able to start and edit the `PSet.ipynb` notebook.
 Be sure to use the Jupyter "save" function to periodically save your work.

+#### Using git and github

 The Jupyter notebook is available on the host machine at `ps2-metaprob-basics/PSet.ipynb`.
-As work progresses on the notebook, it's probably a good idea to commit those changes to git and push to github.
+As work progresses on the notebook, it's probably a good idea to commit changes to that file, and push to github.

+So, for example:

+    # create a new branch
+    git checkout -b 20190220-joshua-pset-changes

+    # run container
+    make run-metaprob-author

+    # ... make edits to problem set ...

+    # commit changes
+    git add ps2-metaprob-basics/PSet.ipynb
+    git commit -m "made some interesting problems"

+    # push to github
+    git push origin 20190220-joshua-pset-changes

 #### Stopping the container